 -

-Artifact Abstract | Coastal Motion: A Place-Based Learning Prototype for Middle School Science
+Artifact Abstract | Coastal Motion: A Place-Based Learning Prototype for Science

 Project Overview (Draft) Most middle school students learn about coastal systems through diagrams, videos, or textbook examples, often far removed from the shorelines, waterways, and environmental…